Reds vs. Astros Player Props Betting Odds

 Steer Stats

 - Spencer Steer has 68 hits with 17 doubles, two triples, nine home runs, 28 walks and 37 RBI.
-He's also stolen five bases.
+He's also stolen six bases.

 Steer Recent Games